tytydraco/yessleep/out/The_Government_has_figured_out_how_to_kill_by_just_using_words_read_this_to_learn_how_they_do_it_but_a_warning_in_what_it_might_trigger.md

 I was recruited out of college after graduating with both psychology and a computer coding degrees.
 The dual majors made me attractive to the dark-colored-suit wearing types with American flag pins on their lapels.

-Lots of folks with those two degrees ended up working at this agency, there are about a fifty of us here.
+Lots of folks with those two degrees ended up working at this agency, there are about a fifty of us in total.

 In the 1960s, before I got here, my group was at the forefront of word suggestions to trigger “sleeper agents” in becoming assassins.
 By using an immersive hypnotic state and mind-altering drugs, my agency was able to create a number of killers.
 Each set into motion by reading or hearing a series of words strung together in a phrase or sentence.